Rossi Eames

-Ross David "Rossi" Eames (born 27 January 1985) is the former head coach at Barnet.
+Ross David "Rossi" Eames (born 27 January 1985) is an English football coach and former player who has been the head coach of Barnet.

 Career

 Eames began his sporting career as an artistic gymnast, winning medals at the British Championships before retiring from the sport aged 21.

 He then played football for Chesham United (where he later managed the reserve team), and Amersham Town, and graduated from Leeds Metropolitan University in sports science, before joining Leeds United as an academy coach.
 Eames joined Barnet in 2009, and managed the under-16 and under-18 teams before being appointed as Development Team Coach in 2015, working with the club's under-21 players.
 Eames was appointed caretaker manager of the first team on 1 December 2016, alongside Henry Newman, following the departure of Martin Allen to Eastleigh.
 On 15 February 2017, Barnet appointed Kevin Nugent as the team's new first team manager and Rossi was appointed as Nugent's assistant manager.

 On 8 April, Rossi won the Lester Finch Award at the Barnet player of the year awards for his contribution to the football club.

 On 15 April 2017, after the sacking of Kevin Nugent, Eames was once again placed in caretaker charge of Barnet.